This explains indexes, indexing, index controls, and index requirements in SPK.

 require an index to be read in completely and written out again with

 the updated data.
-It does not support updating complex structures
+It does not support updating complex structures in

 The spk-proto crate contains SPK’s flatbuffers schema for an